 John has been involved in business operations through work with Martin Mills Inc. and the pet food divisions of HJ Heinz and Del Monte including responsibilities for logistics, operations, risk reduction, and sales.
 He holds a BSc and has attended Risk Reduction Management programs from the Chicago Board of Trade (now CME).

-Dale is President of solar developer Vigor Clean Tech Inc. He previously spent 17 years at BlackBerry helping build the company from startup to major global corporation.
+Dale is an owner of solar developer VCT Group Inc. He previously spent 17 years at BlackBerry helping build the company from startup to major global corporation.
 Dale is also chairman of Mennonite Savings and Credit Union, serves on the board of several other companies and is a former director of Sustainable Waterloo Region.

 Al is a senior executive with broad-based experience in business, international development, and education.
 He has spent over 4 years as CEO at International Development Enterprises and 8 years at Palliser Furniture, including time in the role of Senior VP Operations.
 Al has also worked at Canadian Foodgrains Bank, Trojan Technologies, Menno Travel Service, and MCC.

-Blair is a practicing lawyer who also holds an economics degree. and has worked in the financial services industry for 20 years as in house counsel.
+Blair is a practicing lawyer who, in addition to his Law degree, also holds an Honours degree in Economics.
+He has worked in the financial services industry for 25 years as in-house counsel.
+Currently, he holds the position of Vice President, General Counsel, Regulatory and Strategic Initiatives at The Co-operators, one of the largest co-operatives in Canada, with a focus on mergers, acquisitions, and regulatory matters.
 With experience in strategic direction, consensus building, and understanding regulatory requirements, Blair has learned to think outside the box to reach business objectives.
+Additional Board experience includes serving as Corporate Secretary to the Board of Manulife Canada Ltd. Blair has be serving on the CED Co-op Board since 2016.

-Brian is Vice-President, Finance of solar developer Vigor Clean Tech Inc. He is a former branch manager of Mennonite Savings and Credit Union and a Fellow of the Credit Union Institute of Canada.
+Brian is the President of solar developer VCT Group Inc. He is a former branch manager of Kindred Credit Union (formerly Mennonite Savings and Credit Union) and a Fellow of the Credit Union Institute of Canada.
 Brian is one of the founding members of CED Co-op and has served as the President of the organization since its incorporation in 2012.
 He also currently serves on the board of the Federation of Community Power Cooperatives.

 Joining the co-op provides the following benefits: